Suggested Reading:

 Latin is the language through which the Roman Catholic Church has uniquely and definitively expressed itself for at least the 1,600-years-and-10 months prior to Pope Leo XIV’s shocking and sweeping mandate on November 24, 2025 that pronouncements of the Church’s curial offices are no longer to be exclusively rendered in Latin, but “in Latin or in another language.”

-Despite rhetoric to the contrary, this is a monumental shift in paradigm.
-Until Leo XIV, every “Curial act” had been, until last month, been “drafted” by default in Latin as it had been for at least 1,600 years.
+Despite any rhetoric to the contrary, this is a monumental shift in paradigm.
+Until Pope Leo XIV, every “Curial act,” until last month, had been “drafted” by default in Latin — as it had been for at least 1,600 years.

-Are we to really to believe that this latitude in language — the rendering of official documents in (multiple)vernacular languages — implicitly by the Curia alone, although this is carefully not stated — is not a segue into the wholesale repudiation of Latin as constituting a distinctly Catholic impediment to an evolving pan-Ecumenism (and most especially in Europe, to Protestantism)?
+Are we to really to believe, then, that this latitude in language — the rendering of official documents in (multiple) vernacular languages — implicitly by the Curia alone, although this is carefully not stated — is not a segue into the wholesale repudiation of Latin as constituting a distinctly Catholic impediment to an evolving pan-Ecumenism (and most especially in Europe, to Protestantism)?

 Truly, are we to believe the Church no longer possesses the intellectual, scholarly, and linguistic assets that had made her the envy of the civilized world for 2000 years?
 Her scholars, her Bollandists, her Latinists are no longer capable of translating into the vernacular of every nation to which she has brought the light of Faith for millennia past … what their predecessors had up to November 25, 2025?